willofcode/willofcode/README.md

 - 👯 I’m looking to collaborate on Projects and Hackathons
 - 🤔 I’m also studying Swift and IOS Development
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My hobbies are Billiards, Cooking, and Gym
+- ⚡ Fun fact: My hobbies are Billiards, Cooking, Baking, and Gym
 - Last updated: 08/2024

 ## Languages and Frameworks